JanssenProject/jans/docs/cedarling/cedarling-quick-start-signed.md

     }
 ```

 6. Click `Save` to initialize Cedarling.
+This will start the Cedarling in Tarp,
+ fetch and validate your policy store, and configure Cedarling to validate requests based on the User.

-## Test the policy using cedarling
+## Step-3: Test the policy using the Cedarling

+Since we are implementing TBAC, we have to authenticate the user first to get
+the tokens.

-1. In Tarp, click the ⚡ icon to begin authentication
+1. In Tarp, under `Authentication flow` tab, click the ⚡ icon to begin authentication
 2. Input:
    * ACR: `basic`
    * Scopes: `openid`, `profile`, `role`
-3. Login on the test IDP with a user having `SupremeRuler` role
+3. Login using a user having the `SupremeRuler` role
 4. Click `Allow` on the consent screen
+5. If the authentication is successful, Tarp will show you a page with token details and `Cedarling Authz Request Form` section
-5. Back in Tarp, open `Cedarling Authz Request Form`
+5. Open `Cedarling Authz Request Form`
-6. Input:
+6. Use the details below as an input to this form:
    * Principal: select all 3 tokens
    * Action: `Jans::Action::"Read"`
    * Resource: